 In Redondela two Portuguese Routes are merging.
 Now on your Camino you will see other pilgrims who started in Porto or Tui and followed the traditional interior Camino.

 Pontevedra is another one of the 7 biggest towns of Galicia.
 Looking at the streets of its old town you will be already tasting the early flavour of Santiago.
 The main saint of Pontevedra is St. Mary the Pilgrim Lady and a special week-long “fiestas” are celebrated in her homage every year in August.

 The Columbus ship “Santa María”, one of the three ships that leaded him to discover America, was built in Pontevedra’s port.
-There is even a strong belief among local people thar Columbus himself might have been born in Pontevedra’s neighborhood, not in Genoa in Italy.
+There is even a strong belief among local people that Columbus himself might have been born in Pontevedra’s neighbourhood, not in Genoa in Italy.

 The main joy of this stage will be a rural landscape.
 You will observe how the green grapes are growing to be later turned into one of the most excellent white wines of the world: Albariño wine from Rías Baixas.
 Caldas de Reis means “kings’ spa” and indeed there are thermal springs in this small Galician town.
 As every pilgrim don’t forget to try how warm the water is in the public fountain on das Burgas square.